 When parties agree to arbitration, they are opting for private dispute resolution.
-In that case, the normal (regular) court is no longer competent.
+In that case, the regular court no longer has jurisdiction.
 Instead of judges, arbitrators will rule on the dispute.
-Is your company involved in an arbitration procedure?
-VIOTTA is happy to assist you.
-Our lawyers are driven and involved and have many years of experience in numerous arbitration procedures.
+Is your company involved in an arbitration proceedings?
+VIOTTA would be pleased to assist you.
+Our dedicated and driven lawyers have many years of experience in numerous arbitrations.

 Arbitration: a brief explanation